-- 3X on air travel purchased directly from airlines
+- 3X on flights booked directly with airlines or on amextravel.com

 - 1X on all other purchases

 The card has no foreign transaction fee (rates and fees), so you can make purchases anywhere in the world that accepts American Express cards without having to pay extra.